Virtual-Finland-Development/authentication-gw/README.md

 - https://virtualfinland-authgw-demo.localhost/ (\*self-signed certificate)
 - http://localhost:5000/

 \* The self-signed certificate is blocked by the browser by default.
-You can add the certificate to the browser's trusted certificates by accepting it with the browsers warning dialog or by @TODO: missing documentation.
+You can add the certificate to the browser's trusted certificates by accepting it with the browsers warning dialog or by importing the caddy root CA certificate `./resources/docker/caddy/data/caddy/pki/authorities/local/root.crt` to the browser's trusted certificates.

 ### Run with local tools